angrobertsh/9brag/README.md

 #### User Karma

 User karma is calculated on the backend for each user when user's personal page is loaded.
-This number is created by summing the user's submitted memes, the vote total of those memes, and the number of comments on their memes.
+This number is created by summing the user's submitted images, the vote total of those images, and the number of comments on their images.

 ```ruby
   json.set! "#{@user.id}" do